Gastritis signs, causes, and 5 effective natural remedies

 3. Lifestyle matters

-If you are similar to me, super sensitive to stress, then stress management should be part of your life every day.
+If you are similar to me and super sensitive to stress, then stress management should be part of your life every day.
 There are many ways, and you need to find a few techniques that are closer to your personality.
 I found journaling is a great way to deal with extra stress and anxiety.
 Coping with stress may even start with saying no to certain tasks or people you don't feel aligned with.
 If you are new to this, having a "guided" journal** is the best way to get started.

 While some of these lifestyle recommendations may seem easy, in reality, it requires quite a commitment to change a habit.
 But it is possible!
 It is a journey.

-4. Use natural gut supporting nutrients
+4. Use natural gut-supporting nutrients

 • Specific mucogenic agents can help protect the gut lining, such as slippery elm, marshmallow root, mastic gum, aloe vera juice, and DGL (deglycyrrhizinated licorice).
 (20) These plants should be avoided if you have active SIBO or are only used in the healing phase.